coxy57/BloxflipRainJoiner/README.md

 #### How to use?

-You must install python first from https://www.python.org/downloads/ (the lastest one) and select both options when installing.
-Install all the modules using pip install modulename and then run the main.py file.
+1. You must install python first from https://www.python.org/downloads/ (the lastest one) and select both options when installing.
+2. Paste the command: pip install -r requirements.txt in your cmd prompt (with administrator if needed) and press enter.
+3. Go to the main.py file and read all instructions.
+4. Then, run the main.py file.

 #### When I try to run it says: **Module Not Found**, how do i fix?